-With the arrival of 2018 comes new attractions, commemorative events and more in Tennessee.
-From luxury accommodations and state-of-the-art attractions sure to keep kids and adults entertained to cavernous music venues and trails that run through the state just waiting to be explored, your calendar is quickly going to fill up with these new Tennessee offerings.
+New attractions, commemorative events and more in Tennessee have opened in 2018.
+From luxury accommodations and state-of-the-art attractions sure to keep kids and adults entertained to cavernous music venues and trails that run through the state just waiting to be explored, your calendar is quickly going to fill up with these new offerings during your Tennessee vacation.

 Cue up your “The Soundtrack of America.
 Made in Tennessee.”
 Pandora playlist, gas up your vehicle and set out on the new Tennessee Music Pathway launching Summer 2018.
 All 95 counties are represented in this statewide initiative that brings the countless music and its legends to life by connecting music-centric attractions to small towns and big cities.

-The U.S. Civil Rights Trail, a collection of museums, schools, churches, courthouses and landmarks throughout the South that played an important role in advancing social justice in the 1950s and 1960s, is set to launch January 2018.
+The U.S. Civil Rights Trail, a collection of museums, schools, churches, courthouses and landmarks throughout the South that played an important role in advancing social justice in the 1950s and 1960s, has launched.
 More than 100 attractions across 14 states are featured.
 In Tennessee, the Lorraine Motel where Dr. Martin Luther King Jr. was assassinated and the National Civil Rights Museum in Memphis; the Green McAdoo Cultural Center where the story of the Clinton 12 is told in Clinton, Tennessee; and Fisk University, a historic black university established in 1866 in Nashville, are just some of the places travelers can learn and gain a deeper understanding of the Civil Rights Movement that changed the world.

 The newly-launched Tennessee Whiskey Trail travels through the state, showcasing world-renowned distilleries like Jack Daniel Distillery in Lynchburg and Ole Smoky Moonshine in Gatlinburg and Pigeon Forge to the lesser-known-but-still-delicious distilleries like Old Dominick Distillery in Memphis and H. Clark Distillery in Thompson’s Station.
 Learn the process and sip the crafted talents of Tennessee’s distillers.

-Wintery fun can be experienced year-round when Pigeon Forge Snow opens in 2018.
-Indoor snow tubing will be available to visitors right along the Parkway.
-The first attraction of its kind in the U.S., Pigeon Forge Snow will use snowmaking technology to create a snowy wonderland within a 35,000 square-foot indoor facility.
+Wintery fun can be experienced year-round at Pigeon Forge Snow.
+Indoor snow tubing is available to visitors right along the Parkway.
+The first attraction of its kind in the U.S., Pigeon Forge Snow uses snowmaking technology to create a snowy wonderland within a 35,000 square-foot indoor facility.
 With 15 lanes of snow tubing, areas for snowman building and snowball fights, and snow cones as the signature snack, you’ll want to snag your tickets for your first or next trip to the Smokies.

 Anakeesta, Gatlinburg’s exciting new development, is a 72-acre outdoor aerial adventure park with a Chondola (chair lift and Gondola) ride, dining, a tree canopy walk and dual zip line where guests can race each other through the trees, children’s play area, artisan goods available for purchase and sweeping views of the Great Smoky Mountains.
 Ongoing developments include a mountain coaster for even more adventure.
 Treehouse accommodations are some of the dreams for the property in the distant future.